adam-hanna/arrayOperations/README.md

 ## Other Types
 Uint64 functions work the same as string functions, but end in Uint64, e.g. IntersectUint64

+Furthermore, a multidimensional array can be used as input by adding "Arr" the the end of the function name e.g. IntersectStringArr(arr [][]string) []string

 ## Performance

 Here's how well it performs in an ubuntu vm on my personal laptop. vm was given 6 cores (3 virtual) @ 2.40 GHz and 8 GB of ram.